Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 Your website should be like a well-trained 24/7 salon receptionist.

-It should make all visitors feel welcome and as if they just landed in the right place.
-It should provide the experience your salon stands for, make sure the new client gets all the information she needs, and book her for the first appointment with you.
+It should make all visitors feel welcome and like they just landed in the right place.
+It should provide the experience your salon stands for, ensure the new client gets all the information she needs, and book her for her first appointment with you.

 But many salon websites fail here.

-I often see salon websites that are just like a pretty leaflet, describing the salon, but don’t get visitors to book an appointment.
-Or even worse, it delivers a poor user experience (slow load time, not mobile-friendly, outdated visuals, etc.) and visitors leave before they’ve even had the chance to get to know you.
+I often see salon websites that look like pretty leaflets describing the salon but don’t encourage visitors to book an appointment.
+Even worse, they deliver a poor user experience (slow load time, not mobile-friendly, outdated visuals, etc.), and visitors leave before they’ve even had the chance to get to know you.

 As a salon owner, you cannot tolerate this.
 You’re leaving too much on the table.